Jonesyboy07/dlns-stats-site/data/update.md

 ## Recent Updates

+### September 29, 2025 - OneLane Mod Installer!

+We've launched a brand new OneLane mod distribution system!
+Now you can easily install the popular ARAM OneLane mod created by **jakciechan**.

+**What's New:**
+- **Automatic Installer**: One-click .exe that finds your Steam/Deadlock folders automatically
+- **Python Script Option**: For users who prefer to run the Python source directly
+- **Manual Installation**: Traditional zip download with clear instructions
+- **Full Transparency**: Complete source code available for review
+- **Security Notice**: Clear explanation about PyInstaller false positives with VirusTotal scan

+**Features:**
+- Smart Steam path detection via Windows registry
+- Safe installation that never overwrites existing files
+- Conflict reporting for existing mod files
+- Clean temporary file management
+- Built with PyInstaller for easy distribution

+**Important:** All credit for the OneLane mod goes to the original creator **jakciechan** (Discord: jakciechan).
+We're simply providing an easy installer tool for the community.
+Original mod available on [GameBanana](https://gamebanana.com/wips/95034).

+Visit `/onelane` to try out the new installer system!

+## Old Updates

 ### September 28, 2025 - Made it open source!

 Due to some friends and people in the community asking, i have made the project open source!